YashzAlphaGeek/Cool-Java-8-Features/README.md

 ## Cool Java-8 Features

-Java 8 came out early last year—and Java 7 is now end of life—making Java 8 the only Oracle-supported option until Java 9 comes out at the end of next year.
-However, since organizations value stability over trendiness, many of us are still working with Java 7, or even 6.

-Java 8 introduced a series of ground-breaking features for the language, that proved to be more than useful for the everyday life of Java developers.
+Java 8 introduced a series of ground-breaking features for the language, that proved to be more than useful for the everyday life of Java developers.It improves application performance without any specific work or tuning.

 ## Features:
 + Lambda Expressions